 Fundrise is one such option you can consider.
-They’re a rising firm featured on Forbes, Yahoo Finance, The Wall Street Journal and The New York Times.
+They’re a firm featured on Forbes, Yahoo Finance, The Wall Street Journal and The New York Times.

 What Is Fundrise All About?

 If you know a bit about mutual funds or ETFs, then eREIT investing will sit better with you.
 For those not in the know, a mutual fund is where you invest into a program managed by professionals and where the funding comes from the shareholders.

 What Are eREIT’s Exactly?

-With the eREIT there are some fundamental differences from mutual funds and ETFs – the fees are lower, and you do not deal with a broker or intermediary, but rather directly with Fundrise.
+With the eREIT there are some fundamental differences from mutual funds and ETFs.
+The fees are lower, and you do not deal with a broker or intermediary.
+You deal directly with Fundrise.

 What Are eFunds?

 Electronic Funds are also exclusive to Fundrise and also are investments in real estate.
 Unlike the eREIT, eFunds are not publicaly traded.
-They are also taxed very differently, and in fact, you make a savings here, by avoiding double taxation, as they are set up as partnerships, and not as corporations.
+They are also taxed very differently.
+In fact, you make a savings here, by avoiding double taxation.
+They are set up as partnerships, and not as corporations.